pharmacome/curation/genetics.rst

     DEFINE NAMESPACE DBSNP AS PATTERN "^rs\d+$"

-The following is an example from https://www.ncbi.nlm.nih.gov/projects/SNP/snp_ref.cgi?rs=1235:
+The following is an example from https://www.ncbi.nlm.nih.gov/projects/SNP/snp_ref.cgi?rs=1235 that uses the ``equivalentTo`` relationship proposed by `BEP4 <https://github.com/belbio/bep/pull/11>`_ for BEL 2.0.0+ to link a dbSNP entry to the HGVS nomenclature applied to a gene.

 .. code-block::